 When they have finished, ask them to convey the information they learned either by addressing one of the discussion questions listed in activity #3 in a 500-1000 word essay or by giving a 15-20 minute presentation to the class, using visuals and sharing specific entries from the Lewis and Clark journals.

-The documents included in this project are available online through the Archival Research Catalog (ARC) Identifiers:
+The documents included in this project are available online through the National Archives Catalog National Archives Identifiers:

 Documents related to the Lewis and Clark Expedition are also featured in the online American Originals Exhibit.